Disillusioned visionary and humanitarian

 Francis was a son of John Greg of Caton, Lancashire, a nephew of Samuel Greg.
 Francis gave Gnathole to the town in 1901 for use as a recreation ground.
 He also built the Greg Fountain at Bollington Cross as a memorial to his family.
 He moved to Bollington in 1876 on the death of his uncle Samuel Greg.

-Inherited The Mount on 1st February 1900 on the death of Amy (see his letter to his gardener, Isaac Turner).
+Took over The Mount on 1st February 1900 (see his letter to his gardener, Isaac Turner).

 Letters believed to have been written by Samuel Greg junior were published in the 1830s.
 These describe activities at Lowerhouse mill.